 Posterior Cervical Fusion

 Posterior Cervical Fusion is a surgical procedure in which screws, rods, and bone graft are used to weld adjacent bones together and stop motion.
 This is often combined with cervical foraminotomy or laminectomy to decompress affected nerves or the spinal cord.
+If you are interested in learning more about posterior cervical fusion surgery, contact our team of Minnesota spine surgeons to learn more about your treatment options!

 Who can Benefit from Posterior Cervical Fusion?